Clark holds off Schauffele for first PGA win at Wells Fargo

 Schauffele started struggling with his driver, missing four straight fairways.
 Clark kept the pressure on sinking birdie putts at No. 10 and 12 sandwiched in between a Schauffele bogey on No. 11, pushing the lead to four strokes with six holes left to play.

-From there, the only real drama was whether he’d break McIlroy’s tournament record.

-But Clark played the final three holes in 1 over, bogeying the 18th.
+But Clark played the final three holes in 1 over, bogeying the 18th after finding a fairway bunker.

+“I didn’t hit it as well and didn’t make as many putts as maybe I did the day before but mentally I was super strong,” Clark said.
+“I didn’t start out great.
+I was kind of shaky.
+I think in years past I might have folded.
+But this time I stayed patient and hung in there and caught fire on the back nine.”

+Schauffele said he wished he could have put more pressure on Clark, but that he was just flat on Sunday.

 McIlroy, playing for the first time since missing the cut at the Masters, played the final three rounds in 3-over par, including a 72 on Sunday to finish even par for the tournament.